jeroenminderman/github-history-walkthrough/README.md

 # vnso-github-training
 A repository to hold some introductory training support, tutorials and materials for Git/Github for VNSO

-## Removing sensitive data from repositories
+# Removing sensitive data from repositories

 Once local changes or additions are "pushed" to a remote repository, they become part of the remote's history and are therefore not easily removed permanently.
-This can become an issue is we need to deal with data files that contain sensitive or personal data that have erroneously been committed and pushed to a repository.
+This can become an issue if we need to deal with data files that contain sensitive or personal data that have erroneously been committed and pushed to a repository.

-This repository provides a "toy" example of such a case with dummy sensitive data in `data/secure/`.
+This repository provides a "toy" example of such a case with a dummy sensitive data file previously uploaded to `data/secure/`.

 We will use the history of this repository to demonstrate: